hashicorp-community/tf-helper/README.md

 A configuration directory can be supplied in the same manner as with `terraform push`.
 The configuration will be inspected for default variables, use automatically loaded tfvars files such as `terraform.tfvars`, and can use `-var-file` to load any additional tfvars file.
-Unlike `terraform push`, when a configuration should be used as a source for variables, the configuration directory must be explicitly provided.
+Unlike `terraform push` the configuration directory must be explicitly provided when using a configuration.
 If the current directory contains a configuration that should be inspected then `.` should be supplied as the directory.

 The `tfe pushconfig` command allows tfvars files and `-var` style arguments to be used independently, outside the context of any configuration.
 To operate on